 Quinoa Granola is healthy, easy, toasted, crunchy and most importantly 6 times lower in sugar than any store-bought.
 Eat in a bowl of milk for healthy breakfast or grab a handful to munch on for a healthy snack!

-You will also love my healthy granola, quinoa granola bars, and homemade cereal.
+You will also love my healthy granola, high protein granola, and homemade cereal.

 I have never been a fan of store-bought granola because it’s sooo sweet and I would rather save my calories for wine.
 This quinoa granola recipe is for me though – it contains 6 times less sugar than store-bought and is loaded with superfoods like nuts, chia seeds and quinoa.
 It is healthy, easy, toasted and crunchy.